Restorative justice: Circles of Support and Accountability

 Circles of Support and Accountability (CoSA) originated as a project of the "Welcome In", a Mennonite church in Hamilton, Ontario.
 This approach has demonstrated the capacity to enhance the safe integration of otherwise high-risk sex offenders with their community.
 Canada judges some sex offenders too dangerous for any form of conditional release, "detaining" them until they serve their entire sentence.
 A subsequent conviction often leads to designation as a "Dangerous Offender".

 Prior to 1994, many such offenders were released without any support or observation beyond police surveillance.
 Between 1994 and 2007, CoSA assisted with the integration of well over 120 such offenders.
 Research indicated that surrounding a 'core member' with 5–7 trained volunteer circle members reduced recidivism by nearly 80%.
 Further, recidivist offences were less invasive and less brutal than without the program.
 CoSA projects now exist in every Canadian province and every major urban centre.
 CoSA projects are also operational in several U.S. states (Iowa, California, Minnesota, Oregon, Ohio, Colorado, Vermont) as well as in several United Kingdom regions (Cornwall, Devon, Hampshire, Thames Valley, Leicestershire, North Wales, North Yorkshire, and Manchester).

 Sentencing circles

-Sentencing circles (sometimes called peacemaking circles) use traditional circle ritual and structure to involve all interested parties.
+Sentencing circles use traditional circle ritual and structure to involve all interested parties.
 The procedure commonly works as follows: the offender applies for the intervention, a healing circle is held for the victim, a healing circle is held for the offender, a sentencing circle is held and finally, follow-up circles to monitor progress.